-According to a 2017 review, there is no specific recommended diet for people without a gallbladder to follow.
-However, avoiding certain foods and prioritizing others can help someone recover from surgery and avoid adverse effects.
+There is no specific diet for people without a gallbladder.
+However, avoiding certain foods and prioritizing others can help people recover from gallbladder removal surgery and avoid adverse effects.

 In this article, we explain how gallbladder removal affects digestion and list the best types of foods for someone who has had this surgery.

 The gallbladder is a pear-shaped organ up to

 After gallbladder removal, a person may be less able to digest fats effectively.
 Bile flows directly into the small intestine, which may harm the microbiome.
 This may cause diarrhea.

 As a result of the effects that gallbladder removal has on digestion, people may need to change their diet temporarily after surgery.

 When a person wakes up from anesthesia after the surgery, they can drink small amounts of liquid.
 The American College of Surgeons states that if a person does not feel sick, they can begin to eat solid foods.